solenya-group/solenya-animation/README.md

 For context, this package provides 1 of 3 techniques you can use to animate in Solenya:

-1) CSS animation - this is great for animating an element when the previous position of the element or any of the element's siblings is irrelevant.
+1) CSS animation - this is great for animating an element when the previous bounds of the element or any of the element's siblings is irrelevant.
 2) Web Animations API - this is great for sequencing animations on an element.
 The Web animations API is supported by most browsers and you can use the `web-animations-js` shim for the remaining browsers such as Internet Explorer.
 You can also use third party animation packages.
-3) Measure/flip animations - this is what this package does - it lets you automatically animate the positions of elements in response to DOM changes.
-It does this using the measure/flip technique.
+3) Measure/flip animations - this is what this package does - it lets you automatically animate the position and size of elements in response to DOM changes.
+It does this based on the measure/flip technique.

 # transitionChildren

-The `transitionChildren` function lets you gracefully transition the positions of a group of children as each enter and leave the DOM, or move relative to each other.
+The `transitionChildren` function lets you gracefully transition the position and size of each child element as its updated, enters, or leaves the DOM.
+Use it to build lists where children move around or grow or shrink in response to DOM changes.

 It's used as follows: